KaliedaRik/sc-screen-recorder/README.md

 + The MVP makes use of Google's selfie-segmentation [MediaPipe solution](https://ai.google.dev/edge/mediapipe/solutions/guide).
 The code is not very efficient at the moment ... don't shake your head too vigorously! ... but needs must.

 + The MVP video recording functionality is primitive - the video output is restricted to `video/webm` and `video/mp4`.
 Adding codec metadata to the mix is manual (and risky!)

++ On the first visit to the page, clicking on "record", no microphones show up.
+This is because the page only accesses the microphone stream at the point of starting a video - at which point the system will ask the useer for permission to use the microphone.
+I expect similar things happen when first trying to show the head?
+It all works (video with audio track gets generated) but it's not the best UX.